friflo/ECS-wiki/docs/events.md

 This avoids the need to check a state every frame to detect a specific condition.
 For example signals could be used to react on collisions between entities.

-Signal handlers can be added as shown below and remove if needed.
+Signal handlers can be added as shown below and removed if needed.
 ```csharp
     var handler = entity.AddSignalHandler<MyEvent2>(signal => { ... });
     entity.RemoveSignalHandler(handler);